mttaggart/blue-jupyter/README.md

 ```
 $ poetry install
 ```
-Then, start a poetry shell and .go to the directory of the notebook you want to run.
+Then, start a poetry shell and go to the directory of the notebook you want to run.
 Then, start the Jupyter server:
 ```
 $ poetry shell
 ```